martinsumner/riak_kv/docs/RiakTheoryGuide.md

 - A list of actors, and count of changes which have been coordinated by that actor (a per-actor sequence number);
 - A dot attached to each content value, where the dot is the actor and actor-specific sequence number with which that change was introduced.

 If there are two objects, one can be considered to be dominant (or more advanced) if within the version vector all the sequence numbers on all the actors are either equal to, or greater than, those on the other object (and at least one is greater than).
-An update being dominant within the version vectors allows it to be updated in the backend without a comparison and merge between the objects.
+An update being dominant within the version vectors allows it to be updated in the backend without the need for a comparison and merge between the objects.

 If there are two versions of an object, and neither version vector is dominant, then their contents are potentially siblings: the causal consistency cannot determine which is the more advanced value.
 However, it may be possible to determine from the "dot" on a given value that the conflict is unrelated to that particular value, because either: